Thanks for visiting,

-In December of 2015, I became the first foreigner in Taiwan to buy a Gogoro Smartscooter—most likely still the only one—and it's been an exciting experience.
+In December of 2015, I became the first foreigner in Taiwan to buy a Gogoro Smartscooter—there are now many many more—and it's been an exciting experience.

 Yes, I'm tooting my own horn a bit, but as I pointed out in my previous article, the real reasons I got behind Gogoro have far less to do with the actual product than with the by-product.
-I didn't just buy a fancy scooter, I bought cleaner air and quieter streets.
-I invested in the energy revolution with the hopes that it inspires others to join me.
+I didn't buy a fancy scooter, I bought cleaner air and quieter streets.
+I invested in the energy revolution in the hopes that it inspires others to join.
 That being said, the product itself is what I experience daily.
-I've ridden my Gogoro thousands of kilometers at this point, which has allowed me to get to know the product much better.
-I have plenty of positive things to say, and a few slightly negative things as well.
+I've ridden my Gogoro thousands of kilometers at this point, which has allowed me to get to know the product.
+I have plenty of positive things to say, and a few suggestions as well.

 1 - The Sound it doesn't make